-A clean solar light is life-changing in the hands of a rural family in Zambia.
+A clean solar light is life-changing for those without energy access.
 It’s more than just a source of light, it has a number of social impacts and positive outcomes.

 Education – extra study hours for children to safely read and do homework after dark, supporting higher school grade attainment.

 Health – better air quality in homes, brighter light and eliminates the risk of potentially life-threatening fires.